jordelver/dotfiles/README.md

 Run the install

-This will install everything from the `Brewfile` and link configs into ~/
+This will link configs into ~/

     cd ~/.dotfiles
     ./install.sh

+## Install utilities

+    cd ~/.dotfiles/
+    brew bundle

 ## Install ASDF